CybersecuritySigns Your Phone Is Hacked: 10 Red Flags and How to Fix It

 On iPhone, the situation is more secure thanks to Apple's closed ecosystem — but not completely immune.
 Check: Settings > General > VPN & Device Management.
 If you find a profile you didn't install, delete it immediately — it could be a surveillance tool.

-What to Do If Your Phone Is Hacked
+What Should You Do If Your Phone Is Hacked?

 If you found three or more of the signs above, follow these steps immediately — in order.
 Don't skip any step, because each one builds on the previous.